altocodenl/tagaway/readme.md

       - save progress on what's already done
 - Investigate intermittent busboy error.
 - Investigate deploying with rsync rather than tar (does it remove files at destination?)
+- Investigate soft deletion with different credentials in S3 for 24-48 hours for programmatic errors or security breaches.

 - Submissions
    - Google Play